motorcycle 101 guides

 • $25,000 for property damages sustained per accident

-The purpose of your South Carolina liability insurance coverage is to offer compensation to other drivers involved in an accident.
-If you want to protect your health and property, you will need to acquire other forms of insurance coverage.
-Depending on specific circumstances that occur within an accident, you may want access to additional financial protection:
+If you want extra protection for your health and property, you will need to acquire other forms of insurance coverage.
+Depending on specific circumstances that occur within an accident, you might need access to additional financial protection:

 • Uninsured coverage